U.S. flag

 Genetic modifiers of LFS-associated cancer risk include the following:

-• 16 base pair duplication polymorphism in intron 3 (PIN3).
-The presence of the PIN3 polymorphism appears to be protective, with older ages of first cancer compared to individuals who do not have this polymorphism [Guha & Malkin 2017, Amadou et al 2018].
+• 16-base pair duplication polymorphism in intron 3 of TP53 (PIN3; rs17878362).
+The presence of the 16-base pair duplication appears to be protective, with older ages of first cancer compared to individuals who do not have this duplication [Guha & Malkin 2017, Amadou et al 2018].

 • Shortened telomere length.
 Shortened telomere length over subsequent generations has been associated with accelerated tumor development (anticipation) in families with LFS [Guha & Malkin 2017].
 The association between telomere erosion and earlier cancer onset continues to be studied.